 There is a sensory organ at the base of the whisker called a proprioceptor, which sends tactile signals to the nervous system and brain.
 The proprioceptor relates the position of the body and limbs or head, which is important for an animal to be able to make quick decisions for the next movement.
 They can help an animal figure out if it can fit into a tight space, and can even sense air movements which probably helps running predators respond to changes in prey movement.

 Some domestic animals have long whiskers, curly whiskers, or whiskers in strange places like the upper lip, chins, or even ears.
-Some people apparently feel that they should trim these whiskers.
-But without these specialized sensory hairs, the animals can become disoriented, frightened and stressed.
-So animal whiskers should be left intact!
+Some people feel that they should trim these whiskers.
+But without these specialized sensory hairs, the animals can become disoriented, frightened, and stressed; animal whiskers therefore should be left intact.

 What is the Difference Between Human Hair and Animal Hair?